jci-metasys/powershell-metasysrestclient/README.md

 }
 ```

-It can be a little tricky dealing with large JSON strings..
+It can be a little tricky dealing with large JSON strings.
 There are many ways
 to construct them.
 See [Tips for Working With PowerShell](docs/tips.md) for
 examples of working with JSON strings.